CellFateNucOrg/Boost-HiC/README.md

 How to use it
 =================
-The script is made to be most easy to use ad possible, just eddit the file main.py and run it as : python main.py
+There is a convenient command line interface (CLI) provided by the python script boost-hic.py

 Important parameter are :
 -bedfilename : bed file of genomic coordinate of each bin -Operation : 'Boost' or 'Sample'
--repositoryout : where output file are stored

--resolution : is taken from the bed file
--alpha : the alpha used to Boost-HiC
+-output_prefix : prefix used to save the output files -format : output format.
+Possible values: cool, hdf5.
+Default: cool -alpha : the alpha used to Boost-HiC, with preset default value

 Some usefull tool are available in HiCtools.py if you need to made your own script.

 Here all CLI (command line interface) parameters:

 `
-usage: main.py [-h] -b BEDFILENAME -m MATRIXFILENAME [-c CHROMOSOMES [CHROMOSOMES ...]] [-o OUTPUT_PREFIX] [-f {cool,hdf5}] [-g GENOME_ASSEMBLY] [-k] {boost,sample}
+usage: boost-hic.py [-h] -b BEDFILENAME -m MATRIXFILENAME [-c CHROMOSOMES [CHROMOSOMES ...]] [-o OUTPUT_PREFIX] [-f {cool,hdf5}] [-g GENOME_ASSEMBLY] [-k] {boost,sample}